Beluguy/Personal-website/content/About/index.md

 ### Package Engineering Intern (SI/PI)
 [Tenstorrent](https://tenstorrent.com/) • Toronto, Canada • Jan 2024 - Present

+- Performed die-to-die interconnect layout for advance and standard packages using Cadence Allegro Package Designer, considering SI/PI constraints such as trace overlap and length matching
 - Completed a feasibility study using Ansys HFSS for a 2.5D chiplet die-to-die interconnect by performing parameter sweeps for variables such as signal to ground ratio, RX/TX termination, channel length, data rate, and eye height & width

 ### Avionics Engineer